Ronak202/TradeEnergyPro/README.md

 energy trading operations, manage financial records, and enable efficient trading management within the grid.
 The program will provide functionalities to handle energy trading transactions, each of which is represented by the following attributes:
-Transaction Attributes:
+**Transaction Attributes:**
->Transaction ID: A unique identifier for each transaction.
+1.Transaction ID: A unique identifier for each transaction.
-> Buyer ID: The unique ID of the entity buying energy.
+2.Buyer ID: The unique ID of the entity buying energy.
-> Seller ID: The unique ID of the entity selling energy.
-(Reference to seller Node)
-> Amount of Energy (kWh): The amount of energy traded in kilowatt-hours.
+3.Seller ID: The unique ID of the entity selling energy.
+(Reference to seller Node) 4.Amount of Energy (kWh): The amount of energy traded in kilowatt-hours.
-> Price per kWh: The price at which the energy is traded per kilowatt-hour.
+5. Price per kWh: The price at which the energy is traded per kilowatt-hour.
-> Timestamp: The date and time when the transaction occurred.
+6.Timestamp: The date and time when the transaction occurred.

 The sellers sell energy at two rates.
 If the Amount of energy is greater than 300kWh, a different rate is applied.
-Seller Attributes:
+**Seller Attributes:**
-> Seller ID
+1. Seller ID
->Energy rate per kWh below 300
+2.Energy rate per kWh below 300
-> Energy rate per kWh above 300
+3.Energy rate per kWh above 300
-> List of regular buyers.
+4.List of regular buyers.
 (LL of buyer IDs) – buyers with more than 5 transactions should be added to this list.

-Functional Requirements
+**Functional Requirements**
 The program should include the following features:
 1. Add New Transactions: Users should be able to input new energy trading transactions with all the specified attributes (Transaction ID, Buyer ID, Seller ID, Amount of Energy, Price per kWh,